InfinityG/id-io/README.md

 could allow an attacker to login to the relying party.
 - To help mitigate this, the encrypted auth payload contains:
   - An *expiry_date* field, which is configurable on id-io and allows a short lifetime for the auth payload
   - An *ip_address* field, which represents the IP of the client.
-This will be expanded to try and create a more reliable client fingerprint.
+  - A *fingerprint* field - the client fingerprint, which is included in the original login payload from the client.
+    - It is up to the client application to generate the fingerprint - a library such as __fingerprint2js__ can be used for this (https://github.com/Valve/fingerprintjs2).
   - The relying party can then compare the payload information with the requesting client to ensure that it is the same client.